WapaMario63/-mlptf2-Maps/MAPS.md

 * Creator: WapaMario63

 Mareification of cp_dustbowl.
 Makes use of brand new textures taken from Legends of Equestria and mixed them a bit with TF2's.

+### cp_marebowl_pro_b2a
+* Creator: WapaMario63

+Mareification of cp_dustbowl, but without the secret ending and other secrets, just pure dustbowl.

 ### cp_maresmakemehardassteel_b2
 * Creator: Twifriend